AndresFernandezSanMiguel/AndresFernandezSanMiguel.github.io/_pages/about.md

 mathjax: true
 ---

 I am a postdoctoral researcher in the Numerical Methods Group at the University of A Coruña ([GMNI](https://caminos.udc.es/gmni/)).
 My work focuses on solid mechanics and, in particular, on the simulation of nanostructures using computational mechanics techniques, ranging from carbon structures to proteins.
-In my PhD thesis, I focused on the development of the Molecular Element Method (MEM), a framework for the elastic simulation of molecular structures using both linear and nonlinear theories.
+In my PhD thesis, together with some colleagues, I focused on developing the Molecular Element Method (MEM), a framework for the elastic simulation of molecular structures using both linear and nonlinear theories.

 ## Research Interests